mpv-player/mpv/DOCS/man/lua.rst

 (and ``mp_event_loop`` is called), or the script calls ``mp_event_loop`` or ``mp.dispatch_events`` directly.
 This is done to make it possible for a script to fully setup event handlers etc. before playback actually starts.
 In older mpv versions, this happened asynchronously.
+With mpv 0.29.0, this changes slightly, and it merely waits for scripts to be loaded in this manner before starting playback as part of the player initialization phase.
+Scripts run though initialization in parallel.
+This might change again.

 mp functions
 ------------